 I got married.
 I dipped my toe into a piece of the dot-com bubble.
 I became a mom of a boy.
 I got divorced.
 I started Hearts Everywhere as a blog where I documented my Life 2.0, chasing the American Dream of life, love and pursuit of happiness.

 I fell in love with a clown – in the romantic comedy, NYC-is-your-backdrop, fairytale, real-life movie, make-others-around-you-gag, kind of way.
 I got drunk on a fishbowl’s worth of booze and broke my foot.
-A woman fell on me on a NYC corner and broke my knee.
+A woman fell on me on an NYC corner and broke my knee.
 Then, I lost my job.

-So my 6-year-old and I moved into the clown’s second floor walk-up, above an Indian restaurant, and I took over the business aspect of the clown company.
-We enjoyed many perks of NYC living such as bed bugs and rats, and despite such romantic conditions, I still managed to get pregnant.
+So my 6-year-old and I moved into the clown’s second-floor walk-up, above an Indian restaurant, and I took over the business aspect of the clown company.
+We enjoyed many perks of NYC living such as bedbugs and rats, and despite such romantic conditions, I still managed to get pregnant.
 I threw up for 9 months and wrote about it ad nauseam [involuntary clown-infused humor] into a 400-page book still to be edited.
-We moved to Wall Street, since that’s the obvious place for a clown to live with his pregnant wanna-be writer girlfriend and her kid.
+We moved to Wall Street (since that’s the obvious place for a clown to live with his pregnant wanna-be writer girlfriend and her kid).
 I became a mom of a girl.

 Then, our $1,000 rent increase forced our new family of 4 into 3 months of purgatory, shacked up with my dad in his Staten Island basement (aka refugees 2.0).
-Eventually we made our way to NJ, went to court with our contractor, survived Hurricane Sandy … and I started a business making button collages.
+Eventually, we made our way to NJ, went to court with our contractor, survived Hurricane Sandy … and I started a business making button collages.